Back into Plato's Cave: Examining Cross-modal Representational Convergence at Scale: Related Work

 \textbf{Representational alignment.} The question of representational similarity has been studied extensively in the neurosciences~\cite{edelman1998representation,haxby2001distributed,kriegeskorte2008representational}.
 In machine learning, the parallel question of whether independently trained networks learn similar internal structure has received growing attention.
 Lenc and Vedaldi~\cite{lenc2015understandingimagerepresentationsmeasuring} investigated the equivalence of representations from different trained models and found that early convolutional layers are more interchangeable than later ones.
 This task, also referred to as ``model stitching'', was later revisited by Bansal et al.~\cite{bansal2021revisitingmodelstitchingcompare}.
 Related to this, Li et al.~\cite{li2016convergentlearningdifferentneural} proposed methods to align neurons across independently trained networks.
 More recently, Dravid et al.~\cite{dravid2023rosetta} introduced ``Rosetta Neurons,'' showing that different vision models share common units corresponding to similar visual concepts across architectures, tasks, and training data.
+Tasker et al.~\cite{tasker2026universalnormalembedding} propose the Universal Normal Embedding hypothesis, where encoder and generative latents are interpreted as noisy views of an approximately Gaussian shared space.

 Furthermore, alignment has been linked with shared model capabilities measured by task performances~\cite{balestriero2018spline,jiang2024tracing,huh2024prh,morcos2018insightsrepresentationalsimilarityneural,bansal2021revisitingmodelstitchingcompare}.
 To directly quantify representational similarities, several metrics have been used to measure correlations between features~\cite{morcos2018insightsrepresentationalsimilarityneural,hotelling1992relations}.
 Kornblith et al.~\cite{kornblith2019similarity} introduced Central Kernel Alignment (CKA) as a robust measure invariant to orthogonal transformations and isotropic scaling.
 Huh et al.~\cite{huh2024prh} found the CKA metric to reveal only a ``very weak trend of alignment between models'' and therefore proposed the use of the mutual $k$NN metric that measures the overlap of two sets of neighborhoods of size $k$.